TrolljanO/TrolljanO/README.md

 - 👋 Hi there, I'm [@TrolljanO]
-- 🌱 Self-taught Developer in the making | Python, HTML, CSS Explorer
+- 🌱 Self-taught Developer in the making | Python, HTML, CSS, N8N and DevOps Explorer
-- 🧩 Diagnosed with Autism Level 1, IQ 160, and identified with Developmental High Abilities
+- 🧩 Diagnosed with Asperger, IQ 160, and identified with Developmental High Abilities
 - 🔍 Currently pursuing a Technical Systems Development degree
 - 🚀 On a quest for an internship to apply and enhance my skills
 - 💡 Passionate about harnessing technology for a brighter future